renpy/renpy/sphinx/source/layeredimage.rst

 The attribute statement introduces a layer that is displayed if an attribute is supplied to the image.
 For example, "augustina_outfit_dress" is only displayed if if the "dress" attribute is supplied.
-If given the default property, the attribute is displayed if no conflicting attributes are provided; in this example, "augustina_eyes_open" is displayed unless the unless the "wink" attribute is given.
+If given the default keyword, the attribute is displayed if no conflicting attributes are provided; in this example, "augustina_eyes_open" is displayed unless the unless the "wink" attribute is given.